act65/masters-thesis/deliverables/presentation/presentation.md

 ## The power of priors

-> Last time I tried to mine a yellow sparkly rock, nothing happened, this time, 1,000 actions later, I got gold.
-Which action(s) helped?
+> After trying all 2,135 different ways of cutting down a tree.
+I am ready to conclude that you cannot get diamonds from cutting down trees.

 > I took 10,000 actions, now I have an axe.
 It doesn't appear to help me get diamonds.

-> After trying all 2,135 different ways of cutting down a tree.
-I am ready to conclude that you cannot get diamonds from cutting down trees.
+> Last time I tried to mine (with my hands) a light blue sparkly rock, nothing happened.
+This time, 1,000 actions later, I got a diamond.
+Which action(s) helped?

 ## How do RL algorithms implicitly bias exploration?